Christmas in Italy.

 - Melegatti: Patented pandoro in 1894, specializes in the original star-shaped version alongside panettone.

-- Tre Marie: Founded in 1896 in Milan from a medieval bakery tied to the “Three Marys” legend, evolved simple bread into enriched panettone with candied fruit and butter crust.
+- Tre Marie: Founded in 1896 in Milan from a medieval bakery tied to the “Three Marys” legend, it evolved simple bread into enriched panettone with candied fruit and butter crust.
 Expanded nationally in the 1960s by supplying patisseries, now a symbol of Milanese tradition for panettone, pandoro, and colomba.

 - Balocco: Affordable yet high-quality options that frequently rank well in consumer tests.